rittmananalytics/ra_data_warehouse/README.md

 Unlike most dbt packages this one isn't intended to be included in the packages.yml file of another, master package.

-Instead, we typically clone or fork the entire repo when starting a new client project and then enable or disable data sources and targets as appropriate using the configuration settings in the dbt_project.yml file (see "Setup Steps" later in this readme)
+Instead, we typically clone or fork the entire repo when starting a new client project and then enable or disable data sources and targets AS appropriate using the configuration settings in the dbt_project.yml file (see "Setup Steps" later in this readme)

 Thereafter we typically extend and customise the data sources and warehouses already included in the package (submitting those changes back to the master repo if we think they'd be useful for other clients on subsequent projects), or we add new source modules, integration and warehouse models if they're not already in the framework (and again, publish them back to the master repo if they're generally applicable).